1 in 4 Canadians will die of cancer. Many do not receive palliative care, or receive it too late for optimal support.

 Access to palliative care is inconsistent or inadequate across this country.
 In Atlantic Canada, fewer than half of all people who die in hospital receive palliative care (Right to Care: Palliative Care for all Canadians, CCS, 2015).
 Across Canada, many individuals do not even receive an assessment for palliative care; or if they do, it is in the last few weeks of life.

 Palliative care supports choice and comfort at end-of-life: but conversations surrounding palliative care are often difficult for patients, care givers, and family members to have.
 Findings from this study will be used to create tools to open the conversation about palliative and end-of-life-care that will benefit patients, families, healthcare professionals, and students.

-• We are currently looking to connect with anyone who has lost a family member to cancer, is currently caring for someone with advanced cancer or individuals living with advanced cancer.
+Even though we are no longer accepting participants for this project we would still love to hear from anyone who has lost a family member to cancer, is currently caring for someone with advanced cancer or individuals living with advanced cancer.

-If you are ready to share your story with our research team, we would be happy to speak with you.
+If you would like to share your story with our research team, we would love to hear them and post them on our site to share with the public.
 Your important contribution will help provide greater understanding of the palliative care experience for health care workers and inform person-centred quality palliative care.

-Please contact Principal Investigator Dr. Brenda Sabo or Research Assistant Sam Hachey to arrange your interview.Download the consent form here
+Please email Principal Investigator Dr. Brenda Sabo or Research Assistant Sam Hachey to share your written stories.

 Dr. Brenda Sabo